“Anyone Can Cook!” – Ratatouille

 Helping in the kitchen is a great way for kids to work on their motor skills!
 Washing hands, pouring liquids, cutting, whisking, etc…

-I ask Charlie Beth (3 years old) to cut soft ingredients and use her ‘Odd Squad’ skills to count ingredients.
-Gideon is still young, but helps by putting away his clean dishes.
+I ask my daughter to cut soft ingredients and use her ‘Odd Squad’ skills to count ingredients.
+My son is still young, but helps by putting away his clean dishes.
 He LOVES feeling the bags of powdered sugar, banging on the ingredient boxes, and tasting everything I leave unattended.

 Your child could start on an easy rice sensory bin to help with their pouring skills or cutting playdough with a butter knife.
 Then work their way up to soft ingredients or let them unwrap chocolate kisses for delectable peanut butter cookies.

 • Promotes Independence

 Helping in the kitchen will give them a sense of self accomplishment and that they are capable of so many things.
 I have a cabinet set aside, just for them!
 Utensils, plates, cups, bibs, aprons, etc. They can set their place at the dinner table, get mom approved kitchen utensils to help with a recipe, and help put away clean dishes.